 (c) in volumes by geographic area; and

-(d) subject to subclause (7)—that includes all customers of carriage service providers supplied with a standard telephone service, regardless of who supplies them with that service.
+(d) subject to subsection 9(8)—that includes all customers of carriage service providers supplied with an STS, regardless of who supplies them with that service.

 (2) The licensee must arrange to publish and distribute the directory to its own customers and the customers of other carriage service providers (or the nominees of the customers).